Chinese sturgeon: Protection and research

 The primitiveness of the Chinese sturgeon makes it a great academic interest in taxonomy and biology.
 For this reason, China has been studying ways to breed and preserve the endangered species, classified as "China's Class One Protected Animals" since the 1970s.

 Built in 1982, the Chinese Sturgeon Museum is part of the Chinese Sturgeon Institution of China which is using artificial breeding techniques to try to preserve this endangered species.
 The museum is located on a small island called Xiaoxita in the Huangbo River, within Yiling District of Yichang.

 Repopulation program

 The Yangtze River Fisheries Research Institute of the Chinese Academy of Fisheries Sciences in Jingzhou is one agency charged with breeding sturgeon in captivity for restoring the river population before the species disappears.

 Some success has been claimed by the authorities from artificial inducement for spawning and stream discharge for incubation.
-On 29 April 2005, to mark the 20th anniversary of the China's efforts to protect the species, over 10,000 sturgeon fry, 200 junior sturgeon, and two adult fish were released into the Yangtze River at Yichang.
+On 29 April 2005, to mark the 20th anniversary of China's efforts to protect the species, over 10,000 sturgeon fry, 200 junior sturgeon, and two adult fish were released into the Yangtze River at Yichang.
 During the course of the project, 5 million fish bred in captivity have been released into the wild.
 However, in 2007, 14 young sturgeon were surveyed near the mouth of Yangtze compared with 600 the year before, causing concern that effort was a losing battle in the crowded and polluted Yangtze river.